denk0403/denk0403.github.io/_posts/2023-6-2-scroll-animations.md

     ```css
     #car {
+        animation-timeline: --container;
-        animation-timeline: --container; /* ... */
+        /* ... */
     }
     ```

 4. Determine your animation's timeline range.
 This also depends greatly on your page's structure and likely requires some manual testing.
-However, [this tool](https://scroll-driven-animations.style/tools/view-timeline/ranges/https://scroll-driven-animations.style/tools/view-timeline/ranges/) is extremely helpful in understanding the behavior of various ranges.
-In my example, I choose the following:
+However, [this tool](https://scroll-driven-animations.style/tools/view-timeline/ranges/) created by [Bramus](https://twitter.com/bramus) is extremely helpful in understanding the behavior of various ranges.
+In this example, I choose the following:

     ```css
     #car {